davidspiv/maze_generation/README.md

 * paths and walls are the same size, 1 pixel each.
 I want to make the paths much larger than the walls themselves.
 * Program seg-faults at 1300 x 1300 px.
 Why??
 Recursion depth?
 I want to make my maze arbitrarily large and only limited by the PNG format.

+**Changes** \
+I changed the "elegant" recursion into a stack-based solution, and saw speed increase of about 10%.
+I think this highlights the fact that just because code looks good, does not mean it is optimal!

+And yea...C++ cooked the python code.
+About 1000x faster for a 150x150 maze!
+I can compute a 10Kx10K maze before the OS gets mad at me!

 **References**
 * [Blog article w/ python code](<https://aryanab.medium.com/maze-generation-recursive-backtracking-5981bc5cc766>)
 * [List of maze generation algorithms (with visualizations)](<https://professor-l.github.io/mazes/>)